-The accompanying Corrective Action Plan has been prepared as required by U.S. Office of Management and Budget Circular A-133.
+The accompanying Corrective Action Plan has been prepared as required by the standard applicable to financial audits contained in Governmental Auditing Standards, and U.S. Office of Management and Budget Circular A-133.
 Specifically, we are providing you with the names of the contact persons responsible for corrective action, the corrective action planned, and the anticipated completion date for each audit finding included in the current year's Schedule of Finds and Questioned Costs.